nerfstudio-project/nerfstudio/README.md

 ### Modify Configuration

 Each model contains many parameters that can be changed, too many to list here.
-Use the `--help` command to see the full list of configurations.
+Use the `--help` command to see the full list of configuration options.

 ```bash
 ns-train nerfacto --help